OBERLIN COLLEGE IMPACT INVESTMENT SYMPOSIUM

 Founding Partner of CDFI Friendly America, President FiveFour Advisors.

-Mark Pinsky is a pioneering leader in community finance, dedicated to aligning capital with justice and expanding economic opportunity for underserved communities.
+Mark Pinsky is a pioneering leader in community development finance, dedicated to aligning capital with justice and expanding economic opportunity for under-invested communities.
 As the Founding Partner of CDFI Friendly America, he works to connect the $500 billion Community Development Financial Institution (CDFI) industry with under-resourced people and places.

-From 1995 to 2016, Mark served as President & CEO of Opportunity Finance Network (OFN), becoming a national voice for mission-driven finance.
-He is also an accomplished author and thought leader, co-writing Organized Money: How Progressives Can Leverage the Financial System to Work for Them, Not Against Them and Opportunity.
-For All.: The Story of CDFIs.
+From 1995 to 2016, Mark served as President & CEO of Opportunity Finance Network (OFN), where he was a leading national voice for mission-driven finance.
+He is also an accomplished author and thought leader, co-writing Organized Money: How Progressives Can Leverage the Financial System to Work for Them, Not Against Them and Opportunity For All: The Story of CDFIs.

 A sought-after public speaker and strategist, Mark continues to champion innovative financial solutions that drive social impact and economic justice.